Your Body’s Response to Stress & How to Manage It

 • Military deployment or PTSD from service

-That list isn’t comprehensive, but any or all of the above can cause significant issues to both your mental and physical state.
+That list isn’t comprehensive, but any or all of the above can have a significant impact on your mental and physical health.

 How Your Body Responds to Stress

-Most of these symptoms are short-lived, but if the root cause of the stress is prolonged and continues to disrupt your peace, you may encounter more serious long-term effects of stress on your body.
+Most of these symptoms are short-lived.
+But if the root cause of your stress is prolonged and chronically disrupts your peace of mind, you may experience more serious long-term health effects.

-Being stressed out for long periods of time as you work through trauma or endure a particularly challenging time in your life can result in much more severe issues than an occasional headache.
-Extended bouts of stress (also called chronic stress) can cause any or all of the following:
+Being stressed out for long periods of time can build up and result in more severe issues than an occasional headache.
+Extended bouts of stress (also called chronic stress) can cause any or all of the following health issues:

 How to Reduce Stress

-There are several ways that you can mitigate stress through lifestyle changes.
+There are many things you can do to lower stress.
 Among the most effective are:

-Good nutrition.
-Fuel your system with healthy foods rich in vitamins and avoid eating processed foods high in sugar.
-Your physical body will be stronger and therefore less susceptible to many stress-induced ailments.
+Fuel your body with healthy foods rich in vitamins, and avoid eating processed foods high in sugar.
+Your physical body will be stronger and less susceptible to many stress-induced illnesses.

-Social connections.
-Give support to those you care about and be open to receive their support when you need it most.
-Emotional bonds can act as vital mental safety nets during times of trouble.
+Offer support to family and friends you care about, and be open to receiving their support in return.
+Having strong emotional bonds with others can act as a vital safety net during challenging times.

-Practice mindfulness.
-Whether you pray, meditate, do breath work or create art, do something spiritually that brings you to a calm and peaceful state.
+Whether you meditate, pray, do breath work or create art, establish a regular practice that helps you achieve a calm and peaceful state of mind.

-If you need help learning how to reduce stress, and guidance on lifestyle changes you can make, WWMG’s primary care providers are here to help.
+If you need support to reduce stress, and guidance on where to start, WWMG’s primary care providers are here to help.
 We offer in-person and telehealth appointments for physical and mental health concerns.

-If needed, our providers can provide a referral to a psychologist for additional support.
+If needed, our providers can write a referral to a psychologist for additional support.
 Request an appointment with WWMG primary care today.
-We look forward to supporting you.
+We’re here to help.